 Not only should our love for God motivate us, but our love for people should also motivate us.
 If we really love our family, friends, and neighbors, we won’t want them to miss God’s forgiveness.

 We certainly won’t want them left behind when Jesus returns.
-If they are spiritually lost, we want to reach them for the kingdom of God.
+All the spiritually lost, we want reached for the kingdom of God.

 We can’t tell them, however, a particular time to be ready, if they want to be with the Lord.
 Everybody who is going with the Lord must be ready because He determines it’s time.
 To read more about that check out this post called They Just Don’t Know.